Principal, Janine Small, PLLC

-Ms. Small is a mandolin hobbyist and for the past few decades has enjoyed hosting bluegrass parties featuring a raft of local performers.
+Ms. Small is a mandolin hobbyist and for many years prior to COVID enjoyed hosting bluegrass parties featuring a raft of local and professional performers.

 She resides in Manhattan and is licensed to practice law in New York and California.